UPPMAX/HPC-python/evaluations/20260423_day_3/README.md

 - Where should we improve? materials, exercises, and structure
 - For me personally, the time spent interacting with the cluster and getting familiarised was the most useful.
-  This is personaly though an I'm not sure whether this would be the case across the board.
+  This is personal though an I'm not sure whether this would be the case across the board.
 - Today (day3), the topics were more of what I expected from an Introduction to Python and Using Python in an HPC environment course.